MSFT-Italy-demo/aks-initial-compliance-assessment/Readme.md

 ## Security:
 - Cluster must be private
+- NSG should be linked to node pools subnets
+- External IP addresses should not be associated with AKS load balancer
+- Network policies (Azure or Calico) should be enabled
 - Public FQDN should be disabled
 - Defender profile should be enabled
 - Policy add-on should be enabled